 Small and medium-sized enterprises (SMEs) in the Southeast Asia region still have difficulty gaining access to financing.
-Even though SMEs have a critical role in the economy of nearly all ASEAN countries, they still struggle to get capital loans from traditional financial institutions and banks.
+Even though SMEs play a critical role in the economy of nearly all ASEAN countries, they still struggle to get capital loans from traditional financial institutions and banks.
 The lack of credit facility affects Singapore SMEs as well.
 Many Singapore SMEs rely on bank loans, yet in reality, four in ten local SMEs are without banking support.
 What created this situation and how do we deal with it?

-Financial Problems Haunt ASEAN SMEs
+Financial problems haunt ASEAN SMEs

 In a report titled “Digital banking for small and medium-sized enterprises: Improving access to finance for the underserved”, Deloitte and Visa underlined the poor financial inclusion of SMEs in Southeast Asia.
 According to the report, SMEs in Malaysia, Indonesia, Thailand, Philippines, and Singapore contribute 30% to 60% of each country’s gross domestic product (GDP), along with employing 60% to 90% of their respective national workforce.